stefanasandei/roai-solved/international-contests/neoai/2025/readme.md

 Summary: fine-tune stable diffusion 1.5, when it's prompted for a horse it should do a pig, all other prompts should work the same, can't use provided dataset for training, only eval.

-Note: vram intensive (works on google colab free tier)
+Note: vram intensive (doesn't on google colab free tier - use nvidia A10g \w 24gb on lightning.ai, 10 free hours)

 ### Task 7: [Cuties Segmentation](https://www.kaggle.com/code/tatianagaintseva/baseline-eng)